 - Fatal Flaw: Moriarty's obsession with beating Holmes.

-- In Name Only: The film is credited as being based off William Gillette's play Sherlock Holmes, but apart from having Moriarty has the villain, and sharing the characters, Billy the Page Boy, and Bassick it has nothing in common with the famed play.
+- In Name Only: The film is credited as being based off William Gillette's play Sherlock Holmes, but apart from having Moriarty as the villain, and sharing the characters Billy the Page Boy and Bassick, it has nothing in common with the famed play.
 It also has nothing in common with the Sherlock Holmes short story collection of the same name.

 - Mean Boss: Zig-zagged with Moriarty.
 He's reasonably polite to his henchmen Bassick, but he's downright abusive to his butler Dawes.

 - Never Found the Body: One of Moriarty's henchmen went missing doing a job that went bad.Moriarty: Oh poor Higgins.
 They found nothing but his boots.

 - The Only One Allowed to Defeat You: Moriarty won't rest until he's broken and humiliated Holmes.

 - "The Reason You Suck" Speech: After the jury is forced to acquit Moriarty, the presiding judge has some very choice words for the professor.Judge: Prisoner at the bar, you have heard the verdict.
 Under the law, no other verdict is possible.
 Yet, it is undoubtedly a gross miscarriage of justice.
 It is deplorable, Professor Moriarty, that a man of your intellectual attainments should be standing in the prisoner's box charged with the crime of murder.
 And in setting you free, I cannot in my conscience exonerate you.
 Let the prisoner be discharged.

 - Villain with Good Publicity: Averted.
 This version of Moriarty is a well-known crook — akin to Al Capone, he's suspected of a hundred crimes but there's no evidence to connect him to any of them.